 Gloria Benedikt was born in Austria and trained at the Vienna State Opera Ballet School and English National Ballet School.
 From 2002 she has worked as a dancer and choreographer across Europe and the USA.
 Since graduating from Harvard University in 2013, she focuses on creating artistically innovative, impact-driven projects that link performing arts and sciences to solve global challenges.

 In 2015 she became the first Research Associate for Science and Arts at the International Institute for Applied Systems Analysis (IIASA), since 2018 she leads the Science and Art Project.
-She explores how artistic and scientific processes can be connected to tackle global challenges more effectively i.e. how to bridge the knowledge - to - action gap and support transformations to sustainability.
+She explores how artistic and scientific processes can be connected to tackle global challenges more effectively i.e. how to bridge the knowledge - to - action gap and support culture shifts and the transformation toward sustainability.

-Recent performance and speaking engagements include the Kennedy Center, Washington DC; Carnegie Hall, the European Culture Forum, Brussels; the European Forum Alpbach; the Bridging Europe Festival, Budapest; the European Commission’s Joint Research Center, Ispra; the Forum on European Culture, Amsterdam; the Stockholm Act, the Mellon Summer School for Performance Research at Harvard University, ESOF Toulouse, the International Conference on Sustainable Development, New York, the UNESCO Forum, Moscow, the Sustainable Brands Conference and the World Science Forum 2019.
-Please contact for full CV.
+Recent performance and speaking engagements include the Kennedy Center, Washington DC; Carnegie Hall, the European Culture Forum, Brussels; the European Forum Alpbach; the Bridging Europe Festival, Budapest; the European Commission’s Joint Research Center, Ispra; the Forum on European Culture, Amsterdam; the Stockholm Act, the Mellon Summer School for Performance Research at Harvard University, ESOF Toulouse, the International Conference on Sustainable Development, New York, the UNESCO Forum, Moscow, the Sustainable Brands Conference and the World Science Forum.

 2010 - present